 Add More Fiber To Meal

 While feeding cats wet foods work fairly well in preventing constipation, it's widely advised that you consider throwing in some fiber-rich stuff too.
 Carrots, pumpkins, spinaches, peas and so on facilitate bowel movement which allows the felines to remove the feces out of their body without much difficulty.
-In addition to that, theses foodstuff add substantial bulk to the meal so the odds of overeating are quite low.
+In addition to that, these foodstuff add substantial bulk to the meal so the odds of overeating are quite low.
 Just keep in mind that you must refrain from using spice as that may provoke uncertain reactions from the pets.

 Encourage The Cats To Drink More Water On Their Own

 Normally, pets that receive sufficient amounts of water rarely suffer from constipation but some cats simply refuse to drink adequately.
-Therefore, it's a good idea that pet owners find ways to persuade their fluffy friend to consume more water.
-In most of the cases, cats like to drink from moving water so if possible, it would be beneficial to invest in several cat fountains.
+Therefore, it's a good idea that pet owners find ways to persuade their fluffy friends to consume more water.
+In most cases, cats like to drink from moving water so if possible, it would be beneficial to invest in several cat fountains.
 You have a multitude of options to choose so pick one that suits your cat.

 Put Together Daily Play Session

-Domesticated cats have rather few opportunities to exercise which often cause them to experience certain health issues such as constipation.
+Domesticated cats have rather few opportunities to exercise which often causes them to experience certain health issues such as constipation.
 However, by sparing some time to play with your cat now and then, you could get its body to move which enhances the digestive tract.
-In the case you are unable to find times, grab some toys in order to let your furball entertain itself.
+In case you are unable to find times, grab some toys in order to let your furball entertain itself.